wagtail/rfcs/text/100-headless-support.md

 This feature is a regular selling point for Wagtail, though its usage is limited on headless projects.
 Nonetheless, Wagtail should have basic support for API interactions with forms and form submissions, or documented workarounds.

 Currently, Wagtail supports [adding form fields to the API](https://docs.wagtail.org/en/stable/advanced_topics/api/v2/configuration.html#adding-form-fields-to-the-api) but lacks support for submissions: [Ability to accept Form Builder Page as a POST request to the API (headless) #6950](https://github.com/wagtail/wagtail/issues/6950).

+In addition to facilitating data management, this would also help developers avoid reinventing form validation.

 ### Password-protected Pages